Email Us Today! contact@umonics.sg

 • Involve your child: Encourage your child to help with meal preparation and grocery shopping.
 This can make them more interested in the foods they eat and more likely to try new things.

-• Be a role model: preschoolers learn by example, so make sure you are modelling good eating habits yourself.
+• Be a role model: Preschoolers learn by example, so make sure you are modeling good eating habits yourself.
 Eat a variety of healthy foods in front of your child and talk positively about them.

 • Offer choices: Give your child a choice of healthy foods at mealtimes.
 This can help them feel more in control and more willing to try new things.